Lemon basil shrimp is made with fresh basil using one pan and is finished in under 30 minutes.

 So, for this shrimp, it is totally easy to make and it tastes wonderful.
 I paired it with a green salad, but I would love it with pasta or rice.

 The cooking time for the shrimp will vary depending on the size of the shrimp.
-I used smaller shrimp and it was done under 30 minutes, that included the time for cleaning the shrimp.
+I used smaller shrimp and it was done under 30 minutes, which included the time for cleaning the shrimp.

 Love this lemon basil shrimp and I hope you fall in love with it too.